JayaramJey/final_repo_llama_training/README.md

         - Downloads the required data files to train and test the model
     - custom_head.py
         - Custom classification head that is used on the model for handling multi label classification outputs
+    - metrics.py
+        - calculates evaluation metrics such as f1 score
 - config.yaml
     - A file which allows you to change multiple settings in training such as learning rate, training mode, ect... whithout the need to edit the code.
 - requirements.txt